Samallama05/Big-Data-Final-Project/README.md

 FILES:
-working_mouse_model_2023_2 -> this is the current working model which is used in reach optimization\n 180829_Lasso_Results -> The data file containing the mouse kinematics and the Purkinje Cell firing rates which were used in the analysis helpermouse -> helper functions for optimization code trajectory_forelimb -> code containing the model initialization and cost function for optimization.
+working_mouse_model_2023_2 -> this is the current working model which is used in reach optimization 180829_Lasso_Results -> The data file containing the mouse kinematics and the Purkinje Cell firing rates which were used in the analysis helpermouse -> helper functions for optimization code trajectory_forelimb -> code containing the model initialization and cost function for optimization.
 Loops over several reaches and produces optimizations